floydhub/save-and-resume/README.md

 floyd run \
     --gpu \
     --env tensorflow-1.3 \
-    --data redeipirati/projects/save-and-resume/<jobs>/output:/model \
+    --data <your-username>/projects/save-and-resume/<jobs>/output:/model \
     'python keras_mnist_cnn.py'
 ```

 - The `--env` flag specifies the environment that this project should run on, which is Tensorflow 1.3.0 + Keras 2.0.6 on Python3.6.
-- The second `--data` flag specifies that the output of a previus Job should be available at the `/model` directory
+- The `--data` flag specifies that the output of a previus Job should be available at the `/model` directory
 - Note that the `--gpu` flag is optional for now, unless you want to start right away to run the code on a GPU machine.